adamgarza/adamgarza.github.io/index.md

 1. Week 1 (May 14 - May 18)
 * Iteration 1 of migration
 * Convert about.html to about.md
-* Migrate the page seemlessly
+* Migrate the page seamlessly

 2. Week 2 (May 21 - May 25)
 *